 Finding an estimate for the most likely transform given observations on each pixel’s photometric residual then reduces to a fairly standard nonlinear least-squares problem, for which Gauss-Newton works pretty well;

 It’s kind of nuts that you can take the derivative of an image with respect to a rigid body transform and come out with something sensible, but in 2019 just about anything is possible.
 A more in-depth starting point for direct photometric approaches is this paper by Kerl.

-A camera moving relative to static objects will observe the same thing as a static camera observing moving objects.
+A camera moving relative to a static object will observe the same thing as a static camera observing a moving object.

 This means that any method we care to use to estimate rigid body transforms corresponding to the motion of a camera through a static world, we may also use to estimate the motion of dynamic objects.
 This is pretty intuitive but things get a little subtle in our choice of coordinate frames.
 Reading the next part isn’t really necessary unless you want to try this for yourself.

 Consider the case where the camera is moving relative to the world, and independently an object is moving relative to the camera and the world.
 Let be the coordinate frame attached to the static world, and the coordinate frame attached to the moving object.

 Assuming we can separate points belonging to the world from points belonging to the object, we may estimate the motion of the camera through the world from pose to pose as seen in the world frame as .
 Similarly, we can estimate the motion of the camera relative to the object (i.e. in the object frame) as .

 Assume we have an estimate for the transform between the coordinate frame attached to the camera and that attached to the object, for the first image: .
 Note that we may attach a coordinate frame to the object anywhere we like, including at a point outside the object itself.
 A natural choice for an arbitraty object may be the geometric centroid.

 Assume also that we know the initial position of the camera in the world: — we can choose this arbitrarily to e.g. put the camera at the world origin.